Michael Parkinson, legendary British chat show host, dies aged 88

 Across his career, Parkinson conducted a raft of memorable interviews.
 When boxer Ali appeared on Parkinson in 1971, he shared a powerful message about racism that still resonated with audiences decades later.

 Some of his interviews became notorious for more unfortunate reasons, such as an infamous sit-down with Dame Helen Mirren in 1975.
-In the footage, Parkinson controversially asked the actor about her “physical attributes”.
+In the footage, Parkinson controversially asked the actor if her physical attributes had “hindered” her career.
+Mirren responded bluntly to the question, asking him: “Because serious actresses can’t have big bosoms, is that what you mean?”

 Watch Apple TV+ free for 7 days